The University of Regina High School Accelerated program is a great way to kick-start to university life.

 - Ease into university with a couple of classes

-- Free up your schedule in your first year to work part-time
+- Free up your schedule in your first year

 - Challenge yourself with course material not offered at your high school

 - Earn university credit